Each year, millions of people get injured or become sick at their places of work.

 Repetitive Stress Injuries

 Repetitive stress injuries are of various types and may be a result of various factors.
 Working on computers or assembly line, typing, scanning barcodes, writing, using jackhammer, driving, or standing or sitting in a position for extended periods can cause repetitive injuries of different types.
 Some common repetitive stress injuries are carpal tunnel syndrome, cubital tunnel syndrome, shoulder impingement syndrome, tendonitis, and herniated or compressed disks.

 Injury Caused by Exposure to Hazardous Elements

-In some occupations, workers are exposed to hazardous substances or chemicals that can cause a chronic disease or illness after prolonged exposure.
-Some common examples of exposure related diseases are asthma, cancer, heart disease, COPD, and some problems of the digestive system.
+In some occupations, workers are exposed to hazardous substances or chemicals that can cause chronic disease or illness after prolonged exposure.
+Some common examples of exposure-related diseases are asthma, cancer, heart disease, COPD, and some problems of the digestive system.

 Proving that a particular health condition has worsened because of work-related exposure, or by the work the person performed can be quite difficult.
 For example, if a person has degenerative disc disease, and he is made to lift, pull, or push heavy loads at the workplace, his condition may worsen.

 These conditions are generally covered under workers’ compensation.
 However, because of the trickiness of the situation, you may need the services of a qualified and competent Kansas City Missouri workers compensation attorney to prove that your condition is a result of the work you perform.
 Workers Compensation Attorneys at the Law Office of James M. Hoffmann can help you get the compensation you deserve as an injured worker.
 Call (816) 399-3706 for a free case evaluation.

 photo credit: Jamie in Bytown via Flickr